Flora and fauna around ETCA

-The flora and fauna around the Shell building contribute to the biodiversity in the environment.
+The flora and fauna around the campus building contribute to the biodiversity in the environment.

 One example is the green roofs on the first floor between the office wings; they are covered with seven different types of sedum plants.
 Covering roofs with this plant has several advantages.
 The roof can collect around 60 to 80% more rainwater, so that the sewers are spared during heavy rain showers.
 And by replacing hard and dark surfaces with green roofs, the heat in Amsterdam is lowered.
 It also attracts all kinds of insects, which increases biodiversity in and around the building.